Capsizing

-If a capsized vessel has enough flotation to prevent sinking, it may recover on its own in changing conditions or through mechanical work if it is not stable inverted.
+If a capsized vessel has enough flotation to prevent sinking, it may recover on its own in changing conditions or through mechanical work if it is not stable while inverted.
 Vessels of this design are called self-righting.

 Small vessels

 In dinghy sailing, a practical distinction can be made between being knocked down (to 90 degrees; on its beam-ends, figuratively) which is called a capsize, and being inverted, which is called being turtled.
 Small dinghies frequently capsize in the normal course of use and can usually be recovered by the crew.
 Some types of dinghy are occasionally deliberately capsized, as capsizing and righting the vessel again can be the fastest means of draining water from the boat.

 Capsizing (but not necessarily turtling) is an inherent part of dinghy sailing.
-It is not a question of "if" but a question of "when".
+Many have described it as "not a question of 'if' but a question of 'when'."
 For those who do not want the experience, a keelboat monohull has physics on its side.
 But even yachts can capsize and turtle in extraordinary conditions, so design considerations are important.
 Such events can overcome skill and experience; boats need to be appropriate for foreseeable conditions.

 A capsized kayak may be righted with a roll or eskimo rescue.
 As long as the kayaker knows how to react, the water is not too shallow, and the location is not close to dangers that require evasive action by the kayaker – which cannot be taken while capsized – capsizing itself is usually not considered dangerous.
 In whitewater kayaking, capsizing occurs frequently and is accepted as an ordinary part of the sport.
 Kayak rolling, in which paddlers intentionally capsize and right themselves (in synchrony, as many times as possible in a given interval, or in as many different ways as possible) is also a competitive sport, especially in Greenland.

 Sailing vessels' "capsize ratio" is commonly published as a guideline for zones of safe operation — less than 2.0 means as a rule-of-thumb suitability for offshore navigation.
 However its crude nature of displacement divided by a vessel's beam (breadth) (albeit with a constant multiplied to provide an average assessment), means thorough assessment of ship stability, immersibility and buoyancy involves other factors to address the relevant risks posed by waves, tides, weather and occurrences such as damage and collision.